svinniks/pl-json-store/README.md

 $.documents.invoice.issuer
 ```

-If property is not a "normal" JavaScript identifier (that is doen's no start with a letter, _ or $ and/or contains any character other than a letter, a digit, _ or $), it is possible to use a bracket notation with double-quotes:
+If property is not a "normal" JavaScript identifier (that is does not start with a letter, _ or $ and/or contains any character other than a letter, a digit, _ or $), it is possible to use the bracket notation with double-quotes:

 ```
 $.documents.["client invoice"].issuer
 ```

-Array elements can be referenced using standard bracket notation (with positive integer index inside the brackets):
+Array elements can be referenced using the usual bracket notation (with positive integer index inside the brackets):

 ```
 $.document.invoice.lines[3].amount